 Question: Can products and treatments affect hair drug test results?

-Some employers who use hair testing as part of their workplace drug testing program wonder if hair products – like shampoos, sprays, gels, coloring, bleaching, and perming – can have an impact on their test results.
-We asked Dr. Barry Sample, Director of Science and Technology, Quest Diagnostics, to better explain the potential effects.
+Some employers who use hair testing as part of their workplace drug testing program wonder if hair products – like shampoos, sprays, gels, coloring, bleaching, and perming – can have an impact on their hair drug test results.
+We asked Dr. Barry Sample, Senior Director of Science and Technology, Quest Diagnostics, to better explain the potential effects.